douglasyao/FR-Perturb/README.md

 **1**. `--input-h5ad [INPUT_H5AD]` specifies an h5ad file name (from the AnnData package) containing raw gene expression counts for all cells.
 Sample-level covariates should be found in the `obs` variable (see [here](https://anndata.readthedocs.io/en/latest/tutorials/notebooks/getting-started.html) for info on AnnData objects).

 **2**. `--perturbation-column-name [PERTURBATION_COLUMN_NAME]` specifies which column name in the cell metadata matrix (stored in `.obs` in the h5ad object) corresponds to perturbation information.
 The values in this column should represent which perturbations (by name) are present in each cell.
-For the below example, the column corresponds to `Perturbation`.
+In the below example, the column `Perturbation` contains this info.

 ```
 Cell_Barcode  Perturbation  Covariate_1  Covariate_2  ...